KlapkovGV/scratch-llm/README.md

 Why did I start this project?
 First, LLMs possess advanced capabilities to parse and understand unstructured text data across nearly every occupation.
 According to the recent Anthropic report, 'Labor Market Impacts of AI: A New Measure and Early Evidence' (published March 5, 2026, by Maxim Massenkoff and Peter McCrory), the most significant impacts are seen in business, finance, computer science, legal, and administrative sectors.

-Coding an LLM from scratch is an excellent exercise for understanding its mechanisms and limitations.
-Furthermore, since most modern LLMs are built using the PyTorch deep learning library, this project provides me with valuable experience with the industry's leading tool.
+Coding an LLM from scratch will be an excellent exercise for me to understand its mechanisms and limitations.
+Since I will be using PyTorch, this project will give me valuable experience with a tool used to build LLMs.